 - Take representative photographs of all areas of the site.

-- Interview any on-site users.
+- Interview a sample of on-site users.

 - Prepare a short, written narrative about your observations for submittal to Depave staff.